Last Updated: October 30, 2021

-At Knutson Travels we take the health & safety of our guests as our first priority and as such we have decided to suspend tours until October 20, 2020.
+At Knutson Travels we take the health & safety of our guests as our first priority and as such we have decided to suspend all tours through March 12, 2022.

 Those with departures greater than 60 days can request a refund including the cost of the non-refundable deposit.